jeffersonfr/jinject/README.md

 ## 5. dependency injection with service locator

-The use case is now using the service locator.
-The `get{}` will searching for a interface and try to instantiate.This will work only for non-interfaces and non-abstract entities.
-For unconstructable entities, the developer could specialize the construction of the entity.
+In this example, we use a mechanism known as a service locator.
+The `get{}` method works as a 'service finder' and has the function of looking for and instantiating the necessary entities.
+However, this method works in a very simplified way where only concrete entities with default constructors could be automatically instantiated.

 ```
     #include <jinject/jinject.h>